christarazi/sorting-networks/README.md

 2 3
 1 2
 ```
 The first line of every text file contains: number of wires in network and the total number of comparators, respectively.
-The rest of the lines are just configuration of the comparators.
+The rest of the lines are just the configuration of the comparators.
 Given the configuration, the sorting network is laid out like this, with the left column being the wire numbers:

 ![Image](http://i.imgur.com/UfElsg6.png)